terriblefire/tf1230/README.md

 TF1230 source files.

-Released int Creative Commons CC-BY-ND license.
+Released in Creative Commons CC-BY-ND license.

+This is a NO DERIVATIVES LICENSE.
+You cannot modify it and distribute the modified version.

 TF1230 is distributed with absolutely no warranty.
 If you make a mistake you could blow up your A1200.
 I take no responsibility for this.